Inspiring Your Writer Through the HolidaysDecember 6, 2023

 When the holidays start approaching, do your children start getting antsy?
 If all they want to talk about is the holidays, vacation time, candy treats, and snow, then this is the perfect time to have them write a creative story—not a short two or three-pager, a real story.
 Give it a try, and watch how inspired they become!

-It Starts with the Theme
+Holiday Writing Starts with a Theme

 You know better than anyone; if your children aren’t interested in writing about something, they might not do a great job on their paper.
 But if they’re interested and excited about a topic, that can make a world of difference.
 That’s why the theme is so important for this creative exercise.
 Here are a few winter writing prompts to get your children started.
 Have them write: